 Our staff will ensure you have been given the most up to date information and guidance concerning our visiting policy, along with a Frequently Asked Questions information sheet.
 You can read this visitor information handout here.

 We know that being apart from loved ones is a big concern when time is precious, and we thank you for your understanding.
 This decision was not made lightly, and we are reviewing the situation on a daily basis.
-Our nurses are working hard to make sure that every patient can stay in touch with relatives and loved ones.
-They’ve been using video calling technology on phones and computers to help everyone feel connected, so if this is something we can support you with then please do discuss it with us.
+Our clinical team are working hard to make sure that every patient can stay in touch with relatives and loved ones.
+We’ve introduced video calling technology, using phones and computers, to help everyone feel connected, so if this is something we can support you with then please do discuss it with us.

 About our inpatient unit (IPU)

 Expert care and support

 Martlets’ inpatient unit has a dedicated team of specialist doctors and nurses supported by health care assistants.
 Our physiotherapist and occupational therapist can help with your mobility.
 We also have a team of counsellors and social workers on hand if you need to talk.
 In addition, our volunteers are involved in everything from serving tea and arranging flowers to hairdressing and complementary therapies (though these services may be subject to change during COVID)..